MicrosoftDocs/visualstudio-docs/subscriptions/solutions/portal-issue/includes/portal-outage.md

 * Opening the portal in an Incognito or InPrivate window
 * Refreshing the page

-If none of these simple solutions solves the issue, click “Onilne request” to get help.
+If none of these simple solutions solves the issue, click “Online request” to get help.